Primary Hypercholesterolemia and Mixed Dyslipidemia

 Fenofibrate is a pro-drug of the active chemical moiety fenofibric acid.
 Fenofibrate is converted by ester hydrolysis in the body to fenofibric acid which is the active constituent measurable in the circulation.

-• Absorption: The absolute bioavailability of fenofibrate cannot be determined as the compound is virtually insoluble in aqueous media suitable for injection.
+The absolute bioavailability of fenofibrate cannot be determined as the compound is virtually insoluble in aqueous media suitable for injection.
 However, fenofibrate is well absorbed from the gastrointestinal tract.
-Following oral administration in healthy volunteers, approximately 60% of a single dose of radio-labeled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
-Peak plasma levels of fenofibric acid from Antara occur within 4 to 8 hours after administration.
-There was less than dose-proportional increase in the systemic exposure of fenofibric acid from 43 mg and 130 mg of Antara under fasting conditions.
+Following oral administration in healthy volunteers, approximately 60% of a single dose of radiolabelled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
+Peak plasma levels of fenofibric acid from Antara capsules 90 mg occur within 2 to 6 hours after administration.

 Fenofibric acid is primarily conjugated with glucuronic acid and then excreted in urine.
 A small amount of fenofibric acid is reduced at the carbonyl moiety to a benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine.